-When we first set out on our On The Road Journey our mission was to learn what it was like to actually live in, rather than just visit.
+When we first set out on our On The Road Journey, our mission was to learn what it was like to actually live in other cultures, rather than just visit.
 We wanted to become travelers, not just tourists.
 We wanted to assimilate and absorb, not just exist and borrow.
 At the start, we could not have imagined what an undertaking this would be.

 Our very first official pet sitting experience was Christmas 2015 in Ventura, California.
 It was quite the time.
-One dog (Kiko), two cats (can’t remember their names), and Bun Bun the bunny who stayed outside and was pretty easy duty.
-It rained just about the entire time but we thoroughly enjoyed ourselves.
-John and Kiko became close buddies.
+One dog (Kiko), two cats (can’t remember their names), and Bun Bun, the bunny who stayed outside and was pretty easy duty.
+It rained just about the entire time, but we thoroughly enjoyed ourselves.
+Kiko and I became close buddies through our daily walks.

-In 2016 we decided to spend 5 weeks in San Miguel de Allende, Mexico.
+In 2016, we decided to spend five weeks in San Miguel de Allende, Mexico.
 Several friends in Fountain Hills, Arizona, our home, had spent time there, and had loads of good things to say about it.

-We found a terrific apartment in “El Centro” just a few blocks from the “jardin” (the main plaza) but at the top of a very steep hill, We agreed to walk both ways everyday.
-Taxi’s are so inexpensive it would be easy to opt for one instead of walking up the hills.
+We found a terrific apartment in “El Centro” just a few blocks from the “jardin” (the main plaza) but at the top of a very steep hill.
+We agreed to walk both ways everyday.
+Taxis are so inexpensive it would have been easy to opt for one instead of walking up the hills.
 However, we chose fitness over convenience and walked both ways everyday and surprisingly lost some weight.

 Both of us immediately fell in love with San Miguel.
 The people are so happy, the food amazing and inexpensive, the architecture fascinating.
 The history and the art and culture are diverse and upbeat.

 Christmas is a very big deal in San Miguel, all of Mexico for that matter.

 Naples and Palermo were particularly interesting, despite many friends and relatives advised us to visit another part of Italy.
 They said Naples was dirty and unsafe.